Marsh88/ALL-Project-3/README.md

 Our aim of this project is to further develop our virtual robot that will successfully be able to locate treasures.
 The code is compatible with Python versions 2.7

-All of our code in testing can be found in the "testing" area

-All of our finished code can be found in the "finished" area
+This is the location of the finished code which will be used for the Project and the ALL.

 Contributers